Fletcher-Alderton/FloatingNotes/README.md

 ## 🔗 URL Scheme Integration

-FloatingNotes supports URL schemes for automation and integration with other apps:
+Floating Notes supports URL schemes for automation and integration with other apps:

 ### Create New Note
 ```